Home > PRINCESS DIANA > PRINCESS DIANA

 However, Philip wasn’t always approving of Diana.
 At times, he was direct and unfiltered, even suggesting that she hadn’t been the most devoted wife and that her love for Charles was overly possessive.
 He wrote, "Can you honestly look into your heart and say that Charles’s relationship with Camilla had nothing to do with your behavior towards him in your marriage?"
 The Duke pointed out that Diana didn't understand the sacrifice made by Charles and was particularly worried about Diana's struggle with bulimia, speculating that it might have contributed to some of her behavior.

-As time passed, Diana's connection with Philip strained, as she too had her fair share of extramarital affairs.
-Royal author Ingrid Seward too confirmed that Philip had remained a source of support for Diana.
-At formal events, as Diana rarely sat beside her husband, she found solace next to Philip, who kept her accompanied, as reported by People Magazine.
+As time passed, Diana's connection with Philip strained, as she, too, had her fair share of extramarital affairs.
+Royal author Ingrid Seward also confirmed that Philip had remained a source of support for Diana.
+At formal events, as Diana rarely sat beside her husband, she found solace next to Philip, who kept her accompanied, as reported by PEOPLE.

 GET BREAKING ROYAL NEWS